wdonet/designPatternsOOP/FactoryMethod/README.md

     CheesePizza cheesePizza = new CheesePizza();
 ```

-Its better to use an interface, i.e.
+It's better to use an interface, i.e.
 ```java
     Pizza cheesePizza = new CheesePizza();
 ```